sk-athar/1.Traffic-Analysis-Project/README.md

 ---

-## Conclusion & Recommendations
+## Response

 1. **Containment:** Block `authenticatoor[.]org`, `5.252.153.241`, `45.125.66.32` at perimeter firewalls and proxy.
-2. **Eradication:** If host access is available, isolate `10.1.17.215`, collect memory and disk images, and remove malicious artifacts.
+2. **Eradication:** If host access is available, isolate `10.1.17.215`, collect memory and disk images, and remove malicious artifacts present on the device.
 3. **Recovery:** Re-image affected hosts if persistence is confirmed or if remediation steps cannot reliably remove the foothold.
 4. **Detection:** Deploy the Zeek notice script; tune for false positives.
 Add SHA256s to endpoint detection lists.
-5. **Hunt:** Perform lateral movement hunts using EDR telemetry for similar PowerShell command patterns and connections to the `/1517096937`-style numeric URIs.
-6. **Post-incident:** Perform a full user awareness and password reset for impacted accounts that may have been exfiltrated.
+5. **Post-incident:** Perform a full user awareness and password reset for impacted accounts that may have been exfiltrated.

 ----